-According to the SENMA paradigm [5], a roving base station (rover in figure 1) travels the area.
-For some fixed position, the rover takes a dwell: it collects, for a certain time interval2, the signal $r(t) = \sum{i \in \mathcal{F}} x_i(t)$.
+According to the SENMA paradigm [4], a roving base station (rover in Fig. 1) travels the area.
+For some fixed position, the rover takes a dwell: It collects, for a certain time interval,2 the signal $r(t) = \sum{i \in \mathcal{F}} x_i(t)$.
 Such a received signal is made of the superposition of the $|\mathcal{F}|$ signals emitted by the ensemble \mathcal{F} of sensors lying in its field of view.
-It is worth emphasizing that for reasons of analysis one might assume that the sensors emit their pulse trains continually; but for reasons of battery life the emissions would remain virtual until a rover requests them via a poll.
+It is worth emphasizing that for reasons of analysis, one might assume that the sensors emit their pulse trains continually; but for reasons of battery life, the emissions would remain virtual until a rover requests them via a poll.

-We assume that the antenna pattern is an ellipse with the main axis of length r aligned to the rover, and the secondary one of length h.
-It is also assumed that all signals coming from sensors inside the ellipse are visible, while conversely none from outside can be received; this defines the rover's field of view3.
+We assume that the antenna pattern is an ellipse with the main axis of length r aligned to the rover and the secondary one of length h.
+It is also assumed that all signals coming from sensors inside the ellipse are visible, while conversely, none from outside can be received; this defines the rover's field of view.3

-A typical waveform r(t) received by the rover is schematically illustrated in figure 2.
-Note that we set T = 2r/v, (larger T works as well), where v is the speed of the acoustic wave in the medium: r/v is the time needed to the acoustic wave to cover the main axis of the lobe.
-Such a choice enables the rover to order the observed pulses so that $\tau_i < \tau{i+1}$, since sensors inside the field of view all have a maximum time-interval of r/v, and since the pulse period is twice that.
-This is illustrated in figure 2, where the zoomed time axis (below) gives the correct pulse ordering4.
-Clearly, the sensor positions are unknown and the pulses are unlabelled: the rover is neither able to recover the absolute
+A typical waveform r(t) received by the rover is schematically illustrated in Fig. 2.
+Note that we set T = 2r/v (larger Tworks as well), where v is the speed of the acoustic wave in the medium: r/v is the time needed for the acoustic wave to cover the main axis of the lobe.
+Such a choice enables the rover to order the observed pulses so that $\tau_i < \tau{i+1}$, since sensors inside the field of view all have a maximum time interval of r/vand since the pulse period is twice that.
+This is illustrated in Fig. 2, where the zoomed time axis (bottom) gives the correct pulse ordering.4 Clearly, the sensor positions are unknown, and the pulses are unlabeled: The rover is neither able to recover the absolute times, nor it is capable of associating any pulse with its corresponding sensor position inside its field of view.